Catherine H. Clark, Adjunct Professor and Faculty Director of CASE and CASE i3

-Cathy is a serial entrepreneur, collaborative partner, and pioneering influencer.
-She looks for ways to create “impact DNA” to help people and organizations build their own adaptive solutions to social and environmental problems at scale.
-In 2001, she taught Columbia Business School’s first course in social entrepreneurship, where she became Faculty Director for the Global Social Venture Competition, and created methods for measuring impact by enterprises used by over 50 MBA programs globally within a few years.
-In 2007, she helped translate that activity by co-authoring the first B Impact Assessment for B Corporations, which have been used by over 50,000 companies globally, including the thousands of companies who are now certified or legally incorporated as B Corporations or public benefit corps, including 6 divisions of Unilever, Danone North America, and Patagonia.
-In 2011, she founded CASE i3 at Duke’s Fuqua School of Business as the first academic initiative focused on impact investing, so she could deepen her engagement and research on portfolio, fund, and deal structures in investing for impact, and help direct a new wave of prepared talent into the emerging field.
+Cathy is also a field-builder.
+She has worked for over 30 years to develop impact governance and management in the private sector.
+In 2001, she taught Columbia Business School’s first course in social entrepreneurship, and as first Faculty Director for the Global Social Venture Competition, created methods for measuring impact by enterprises used by over 50 MBA programs globally.
+In 2007, she helped translate that activity by co-authoring the first B Impact Assessment for B Corporations, which has been used by over 250,000 companies, including the thousands of companies who are now certified or legally incorporated as B Corporations or public benefit corps, including divisions of Unilever, Danone North America, and Patagonia.
 In 2013-2014, all of this work expanded significantly in scope; in two years she served as the sole academic member of the G8 Task Force on Social Impact Investing US National Advisory Board, co-authored with Jed Emerson and Ben Thornley the first global study on high performing impact investment funds, and was subsequently invited by the Obama White House Office of Social Innovation and Civic Engagement to study and report on $2.5 billion in new private-sector impact investments.
-Today, alumni from CASE i3 are embedded in institutions all over the world.